4 Things to Look For When Inspecting an Antique Frame

 4. Look for a Classic Shape

-The tabernacle frame design is a case in point: ancient churches featured tabernacle frames, but not every tabernacle frame is antique.
+For example, ancient churches featured tabernacle frames, but not every tabernacle frame is antique.
 In the 19th century, for instance, American architect Stanford White created his own interpretation of that classic frame design.
+Similarly, the Italian cassetta frame was introduced in the 13th century, but versions of it continued to be made through the 19th and 20th centuries.